Sooty albatross: Reproduction

 The sooty albatross is a biennial breeder, meaning they breed every other year, with the exception of a mating pair unsuccessfully rearing a chick, in which case they will try again the following year.
 This is because the mating season spans from June of one year to May of the next and, unlike other albatrosses, they do not participate in replacement laying.

 During mating season, sooty albatrosses are usually found in colonies of up to 50 mating pairs, though are occasionally found nesting as a single pair.
 These birds, like many other albatross species, build life-long partnerships and often return to the exact same location each mating season.
 A mating pair will use materials found around their nesting site (including grass, mud, and moss) to build a short nest with a central indent.
 The nest is typically built on cliffs or on steep sloped for easy arrival and departure.
 The pair is very protective of their nest, and will defend it with threat displays to assert their territory.

 Pairs typically arrive at their mating colony or location in mid July, where they will lay their egg between mid September to the end of October.
+The egg measures 9.5–10.8 cm in length and 5.9–6.9 cm in width, with a mass of 185–265 g.
 From then until mid January of the next year, they will incubate their egg for approximately 70 days until hatching.
 Parents will brood their chicks for roughly three months, taking turns incubating and hunting, before departing.
 The chicks remain at the breeding site until the end of May when they are ready to fledge.